apache/camel/examples/camel-example-bam/README.md

 To stop the example hit <kbd>ctrl</kbd>+<kbd>c</kbd>

-### Documentation

-For a background in BAM see <http://camel.apache.org/bam.html>

-This example is documented at <http://camel.apache.org/bam-example.html>

 ### Forum, Help, etc

 If you hit an problems please let us know on the Camel Forums